MicrosoftDocs/dynamics365smb-docs/business-central/across-faq.md

 Did you read about a new capability in the release plan or on our blog recently?
 In that case, your [!INCLUDE[d365fin](includes/d365fin_md.md)] might not have been upgraded to the latest version yet.
 If the capability is published as an extension in AppSource, then there is a delay between the extension being announced and its availability in AppSource.

 ## Are there any differences between an on-premises deployment and the cloud version of Business Central?
 Yes.
 Some Cloud-based features may run on premises in certain cases and others are not supported at all.
-For more information, see [Features not implemented in on-premises deployments of Dynamics 365 Business Central](/business-central/dev-itpro/features-not-implemented-on-premises) in Developer and ITPro help.
+For more information, see [Features not implemented in on-premises deployments of Dynamics 365 Business Central](/dynamics365/business-central/dev-itpro/features-not-implemented-on-premises).

 ## Can I get training in [!INCLUDE[d365fin](includes/d365fin_md.md)]?
 Yes, you can.
 But currently, you have to ask your reselling partner.
 If you don't know who that is, find a Business Central partner on the [I'm looking for a solution provider](https://go.microsoft.com/fwlink/?linkid=2038145) page.